tagtogorg/tagtog-doc/webeditor.md

       <h4>Confirm a document</h4>
       <p>Usually users confirm the document once the <strong>annotations has been reviewed</strong>.
 This is used to indicate that this document can be used as training data for AI, or simply that all annotations has been reviewed by a human.
 There are different <a href="/collaboration.html#annotation-flows">annotation flows</a> you can use for your project.</p>
       <p>To confirm a document click on the button with the icon {% include inline-image.html name="editor-confirm-button.PNG" width="80" %}</p>
       <p>Once you have confirmed a document, many actions are disabled.
-You can undo the confirm action by clicking again the button.
+You can undo the Confirm action by clicking again the button.
 It is a toggle button.</p>
     </div>
     <div class="one-third-col">
       <div class="message">If you have <code>Machine Learning</code> activated in Settings, each time you confirm a document, a <strong>model will be trained automatically</strong> in the background together with all the previously confirmed documents.</div>